 Oh hi!
 I'm Lisa Van Orman Hadley.
 This is my fourth-grade picture, taken during a weird era when school photographers were feeling bored and restless.
 They were experimenting.
-The same might be said of my stories.
+The same might be said of me while writing Irreversible Things.
 I don't know why I had a Princeton shirt; I think it was on sale.

 Hey!
 It's me again.
 All book events have been canceled until further notice.
 Stay safe and read a book.
-May I suggest A Complicated Kindness by Miriam Toews or anything by Elizabeth Strout?
+May I suggest Hunger by Roxane Gay or A Complicated Kindness by Miriam Toews?

 Fiction.
 Literary Nonfiction.
 Brimming with wit and heart, Irreversible Things follows three decades in the life of author-qua-narrator Lisa and her charismatic Mormon family, from childhood to puberty to adulthood.
 From a young girl grappling with early friendships, first crushes, and a beloved neighbor's shocking murder, to a young woman beginning her own family, dealing with infertility, and caring for a father with Alzheimer's, this work expands our understanding of the novel form, weaving together memoir, fiction, and the fiction of remembering.